dougeby/IntuneDocs/intune/device-profile-android-teamviewer.md

 # required metadata

 title: How to use remotely administer Android devices using TeamViewer
-titleSuffix: "Intune Azure preview"
+titleSuffix: "Intune on Azure"
-description: "Intune Azure preview: Learn how to remotely administer Android devices using TeamViewer."
+description: Learn how to remotely administer Android devices using TeamViewer."
 keywords:
 author: robstackmsft
 ms.author: robstack